-- Qualified and demonstrated skills in testing (ATPA, TPA), simulation (FEM, BEM and SEA) and active control methodologies (ANC). - Computational resources (hardware and software) suitable for the scopes of the activities in the specified timescale. - Capability and skill in dynamical testing (FRF, TPA, ATPA) of structures. - Capability to interface experimental and numerical activities (extrapolation of model parameters). - Capability in the development of ANC architectures for aircraft.
+- Computational resources (hardware and software) suitable for the scopes of the activities in the specified timescale. - Proven capability and skill in dynamical testing (FRF, TPA, ATPA) of structures. - Proven capability to interface experimental and numerical activities (extrapolation of model narameters) - Proven capability in the development of ANC architectures for aircraft.